gauthkishore-hub/Gotham-Repository/index.md

 # Nvidia Jetson Orin Nano jetracer

-# First Milestone

-<iframe width="1285" height="723" src="https://www.youtube.com/embed/wCwTizB-BSY" title="Gautham N. K. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Milestone 1: Assembly of the Hardware – Creating the JetRacer Platform
+# Milestone 1: Assembly of the Hardware – Creating the JetRacer Platform

 Summary